 reach out as your hands across the world.

 In Jesus’ name.
 Amen

 Men’s Supper Club

-We meet monthly from October to March, normally on the second Thursday evening at 6.30 for 7.00 p.m. in the St Giles’ Church Hall.
-Glasses of wine, beer and soft drinks are available from 6.30 p.m.
-We also organise a Ladies’ Evening Dinner in September, recently held at Headingley Golf Club and a Ladies’ Invitation Meeting in May, held in the Church Hall.
+Meeting monthly from October to March, normally on the second Thursday evening at 6.30 for 7.00pm in St Giles’ Church Hall.
+Wine, beer and soft drinks are available from 6.30pm.

-We sit at tables to enjoy a cooked main course and dessert, finishing with a cup of tea or coffee, before settling down to listen to the speaker, organised by the Speaker Secretary Jonathan Slater.
+Enjoy a cooked main course and dessert, finishing with a cup of tea or coffee, before settling down to listen to the speaker, organised by the Speaker Secretary, Jonathan Slater.